 I was in good spirits, but hungry, my neck ached, and my bike was in some serious need of attention.
 All of this was handled with calm efficiency by Kelly & Co.

 Kyle, who’s an RN, provided medical support with pain relievers and ice packs.
-They knew I liked pizza late in the race and Gregg handed some over that had just been pulled fresh from the oven, across the street, at the EZ-mart.
+They knew I liked pizza late in the race and had a slice or two.
 It may not sound like much now, but gave me the needed energy boost, from something that doesn’t get squeezed out of a tube.

 All the while, Kelly and Mom were assisting and directing.
 There’s the headlamp needing to be mounted, fresh battery packs, change to the clear lens on the glasses, socks, gloves, cokes, energy drinks, refilling water tanks, electrolytes, gels and more.
 There’s forty-some to go, total darkness, unmarked roads.
 Possibly more mud on the remaining B roads.
 Weather forecast clear and mild.

 “Who are you riding with?”, someone called out as I was leaving.

 “Derrick and I are gonna team up”, I called back, which was true, that was the plan as we rolled into town.
 Now I just had to find him.
 Madison was practically deserted at this hour, its checkpoint regions, i.e. red, green, blue, orange, were spread out, and what color did he say he was again??

 Twenty two minutes spent refueling at checkpoint three and into the darkness again.
 That last leg started @ 10 pm with 45 miles to go.
 I could do that in my sleep, may need to.